wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-ai-builder-object-detection/includes/3-use-model.md

 ### Publish your model

 Your model can't be used until you publish it.
-If you are satisfied with your model, select **Publish** to make it available for use.
+If you're satisfied with your model, select **Publish** to make it available for use.

 ### Use your model in Power Apps